EddyVerbruggen/cordova-plugin-ios-longpress-fix/README.md

 ## Limitations
-Currently only works with UIWebView, not WKWebView.
+Currently only works with UIWebView, not WKWebView, but you should be able to suppress the magnifying glass on WKWebView with a few lines of CSS.

-Open a ticket if you need that.
+## Future
+I'm working with Cordova guys to get this in their distribution as standard.